TitoKamau053/kenco_UI/README.md

 This project is licensed under the MIT License.

 !!NOTE:
-THE PAYMENT IN THIS APPLICATION IS USING MPESA SANBOX SO NO REAL TRANSACTION ARE MADE
+THE PAYMENT IN THIS APPLICATION IS USING MPESA DARAJA API SANDBOX SO NO REAL TRANSACTION ARE MADE